Openscapes/website/content/blog/esip-winter-2022.md

   - community
 tags:
   - impact
-banner: img/blog/sy-river-sycamore.jpeg
+banner: img/blog/esip-holmes-earlyadopter-square.png
 editor_options:
   markdown:
     wrap: 72
 ---

-At the ESIP Winter Meeting, "Data for All People: From Data Generation to Data Use and Understanding", we held a session called "[Better Science for Future Us: Planning for the Year of Open Science](https://2022esipjanuarymeeting.sched.com/event/qkp5/better-science-for-future-us-planning-for-the-year-of-open-science)",
+*At the ESIP Winter Meeting, "Data for All People: From Data Generation to Data Use and Understanding", we held a session called "[Better Science for Future Us: Planning for the Year of Open Science](https://2022esipjanuarymeeting.sched.com/event/qkp5/better-science-for-future-us-planning-for-the-year-of-open-science)",